 It is noteworthy that California requires agencies to provide advance notice of the location and time of checkpoints.
 Pay close attention to news reports before big holidays or summer weekends when these DUI roadblocks are most common.
 You will likely learn the areas to avoid so you can miss the checkpoints entirely.
 Of course, hindsight is 20/20.
 What can you do now after your arrest?

 If you believe there was anything amiss with the checkpoint where your arrest took place, notify your attorney.
 This could play a key role in your defense.
 The court system could later overturn any arrests made at DUI checkpoints that fail to meet these legal requirements.

 California set up these guidelines to keep DUI checkpoints fair and responsibly operated.
 If possible, you should carefully note any issue that occurs with your stop, testing, and arrest.
 Your attorney may use them to your advantage in court later.

 Rights After an Arrest at a DUI Checkpoint

-Drivers have rights even if they are arrested at a DUI checkpoint.
+Drivers have rights even if after a DUI checkpoint arrest in California.
 Drivers should be:

-- Read their Miranda rights before they are questioned
+- Read their Miranda rights before they police question them

 - Treated humanely during the arrest process